quidprobros/worth-the-weight/readme.md

 - [ ] bootstrap to build fresh database for local use
 - [ ] some kind of effect is needed to show page changing
 - [x] fixed big hole in fuzzing block (redirects to urls with querystring were not signed and were not required to be signed)
+- [ ] iframe could be more helpful. present more information (https://blog.logrocket.com/the-ultimate-guide-to-iframes/)

 # Security tests on live
 - [ ] https://observatory.mozilla.org/